roman-right/ice-cream-store/articles/eng.md

 }
 ```

-In this case, it reduces database and network loads several times.
+In this case, it reduces database and network loads several times for the list view.

 The whole working project can be found by [link](https://github.com/roman-right/ice-cream-store)